After-Dark-Communications/GDTA7-Project-Q3-2022/README.md

 - [ ] Pull request created and labeled
 - [ ] All git conflicts are resolved
 - [ ] Comment/remove all console/debug logs
+- [ ] Update Devlog/Portfolio with information relating to feature